Elder Law | Trusts & Estates

 I received my Juris Doctorate from Rutgers University - Newark with the intent to practice elder and trust & estate law.
 I had the pleasure of serving as law clerk to the Honorable John E. Selser, Judge of the Superior Court of Passaic County, New Jersey for the 2005-2006 court year.
 I was admitted to the New Jersey State Bar and the United States District Court for the District of New Jersey in 2006 and to The State Bar of California in 2008.

-I am president of the Oakland Nature Friends and I am on the Aging Services committee at the University of California, Berkeley School of Social Welfare.
-I am a past-president of the board of the Oakland Lacrosse Club and Artemis Rowing, both non-profit athletic clubs for juniors.
+I am on the Aging Services committee at the University of California, Berkeley School of Social Welfare.
+I am a past-president of the board of the Oakland Lacrosse Club and Artemis Rowing, both non-profit athletic clubs for juniors and The Oakland Nature Friends.

-While living in Kehl, Germany (my husband’s hometown), where I lived for six years, I founded the Rhinegold Women’s Investment Club and learned German.
+While in Kehl, Germany (my husband’s hometown via-a-vis de Strasbourg), where we lived for six years, I founded the Rhinegold Women’s Investment Club and learned German.